owen-melville/photo-reactor/README.md

 <b><h1>Step 1: Order the Required Items: </b></h1>

 The majority of the components for this project are electronic.
-In order to obtain

 <b><h2>Materials Required:</b></h2>